 As a highly respected member of the dental team, your most important role will be educating patients in maintaining their own oral health.
 You are the teacher, the motivator and the salesman that will help them establish and maintain proper oral care.
 Certainly you will take satisfaction from the daily patient care you deliver, such as when you see a patient who has suffered from chronic oral disease return with healthy teeth and gums because of your clinical skill, mentoring and guidance.
 But the real satisfaction will come from the personal and professional relationships you will develop with your patients and colleagues.
 As a dental hygienist, you are the most important spokesperson for oral health in the dental practice.
 Dental Hygienist is listed by US News and World Report as No. 5 among America’s 100 Best Jobs.

-Dental Hygienists choosing to remain in clinical practice broaden their responsibilities by pursuing certificate programs, a Bachelor of Science Degree and even a Master’s Degree.
+Dental hygienists need an associate’s degree in dental hygiene.
+Programs typically take three years to complete.
+However, Concorde’s dental hygiene programs can get you to your career in about half the time.
+All states require dental hygienists to be licensed; requirements vary by state.
+Dental hygienists choosing to remain in clinical practice broaden their responsibilities by pursuing certificate programs, a Bachelor of Science Degree and even a Master’s Degree.
 Increased compensation might also come with improved clinical and patient management skills.
 Given the growth of the profession, dental hygiene educators are in increasingly high demand.
+Another popular dental training program is to become a dental assistant.
 As the dental products industry grows, dental hygienists will also be able to leverage their experience and knowledge as dental sales representatives, product experts and administrators.